-1. A minimum of 48 NCEA credits at Level 2 in four different subjects including:
+1. 48 credits at NCEA Level 2 in four different subjects including:

-- 12 credits in Mathematics (preferably in algebra, geometry, and trigonometry) or the equivalent
+- 12 credits in Mathematics (preferably in algebra, geometry and trigonometry) or equivalent

 - 8 credits in English (4 in reading, 4 in writing)

-2. High levels of oral, written and interpersonal communications and mathematical skills are required to complete this programme
+High levels of oral, written and interpersonal communications and mathematical skills are required to complete this programme.

 - Be able to provide evidence you satisfy our criteria for existing English proficiency